Purchase Price Allocation

 Identification of intangible assets and differentiation from goodwill

-Evaluation using recognized methods and well-founded parameter derivation
+Valuation using established valuation methods and well-founded parameter derivation

 Presentation in the consolidated financial statements and audit-proof documentation